romi/Plant-Imager3/docker/nginx/README.md

 - Runs the container in detached mode (`-d`)
 - Names the container `plantimager_nginx`
+- Connect the container to the network `romi-network` (to access the plantdb container, also on the same network)
 - Maps the following ports:
     - Host port 80 → container port 80 (HTTP)
     - Host port 443 → container port 443 (HTTPS)